IanDCarroll/GoScrumYourself/DailyScrum.md

+9/14/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Complete ex40 "Modules Classes and Objects"
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Complete ex41 "Learning to Speak Object Oriented"
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I do have quite a few meetings today, so I'll need to use the morning to be productive.
+Also the next three days are going to be swamped.
+I have my Dad flying in to see me Thursday, Friday and Saturday, then my Wife's company barbicue Saturday.
+Thursday in the morning will be all the time I have.
+Friday after work when I'm completely exhausted will be my only real chance to code that day.
+I'll need to get something done Saturday morning before the Barbicue but after Dad has left.
+This will be a challenge to code all three days.

 9/13/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Complete ex38 "Doing Things to Lists"